sqlxpert/sqlxpert.github.io/_posts/2025-05-15-idempotence-doing-it-more-than-once.md

 This is the newest of the five services.
 Its `StartBackupJob` command follows the same approach as CloudFormation, but the token is named `IdempotencyToken` , can contain punctuation, and is not limited to 128 characters.

-### Summary
+### Comparison

+The five services all take different approaches to idempotence.
+Within AWS, the left hand did not know what the right hand was doing.
 EC2, the oldest of the five services, and AWS Backup, the newest, handle idempotence well.
-The five services all take different approaches!
-Within AWS, the left hand did not know what the right hand was doing.
+The AWS Backup approach is the best, because of the range of use cases that it can accommodate (operations that are inherently idempotent, such as trying to start an EC2 instance that is already running, _plus_ operations that are idempotent if we say so, such as inadvertently trying to start a backup twice in the same 10-minute interval).

 ---